sunsided/AIND-Isolation/README.md

-# Build a Game-playing Agent
+# Build a Game-playing Agent for Isolation

 ![Example game of isolation](viz.gif)